grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How it **works**:

-- Block-builder periodically consumes a portion of the backlog from Kafka partition, and processes the consumed data into TSDB blocks.
-The block-buikder calls these periods "cycles".
+- The block-builder periodically consumes a portion of the backlog from Kafka partition, and processes the consumed data into TSDB blocks.
+The block-builder calls these periods "cycles".
-- If no cycles were processed during extended period of time, that can indicate that a block-builder instance is stuck and cannot complete cycle processing.
+- If the block-builder doesn't process any cycles for an extended period of time, this could indicate that a block-builder instance is stuck and cannot complete cycle processing.

 How to **investigate**:

-- Check block-builder logs to see what its pods are busy with.
-Troubleshoot based on that.
+- Check the block-builder logs to see what its pods have been busy with.
+The block-builder logs the `start consuming` and `done consuming` log messages, that mark per-partition conume-cycles.
+These log records include the details about the cycle, the Kafka topic's offsets, etc. Troubleshoot based on that.

 ### MimirBlockBuilderCompactAndUploadFailed

 How it **works**:

-- Block-builder periodically consumes data from Kafka topic, and processes the consumed data into TSDB blocks.
+- The block-builder periodically consumes data from a Kafka topic and processes the consumed data into TSDB blocks.
-- It compacts and uploads the produced TSDB blocks to the object storage.
+- It compacts and uploads the produced TSDB blocks to object storage.
-- If block-builder encounters issues during compaction or uploading of the blocks if reports the failure metric, that triggers the alert.
+- If the block-builder encounters issues while compacting or uploading the blocks, it reports the failure metric, which then triggers the alert.

 How to **investigate**:

-- Explore block-builder logs to check what errors are there.
+- Explore the block-builder logs to check what errors are there.

 ## Errors catalog